- t: 336.271.3191

-Erin Barker advises clients on various education and employment related matters.
-In addition to her labor and employment and education practices, Erin also works with businesses and individuals on an array of transactional matters.
+Erin Barker advises clients on various employment and ERISA & benefits related matters.
+In addition to her employment and benefits practices, she also works with businesses, non-profits and individuals on an array of transactional matters.

 Erin counsels employers of all sizes on an assortment of employment law matters, including hiring and termination procedures, compensation and benefits, wage and hour issues, and federal and state employment regulations.